raspberrypilearning/comic-character/en/step_2.md

 --- collapse ---

 ---
-title: What is a variable
+title: What is a variable?
 ---

-A variable in programming is a named storage that holds a value.
+A variable in programming is a named area of memory that holds a value.
 The value can be changed when the program runs.
 For example, `let age = 30;` `age` is the variable storing the value `30`

 --- /collapse ---